 Interest: At this point, we know our customers are interested, so we publish snackable content to not only stay top of mind but also to nudge and gently push people along the funnel.
 And have fun with our content to give the impression we are a fun easy to work with.
 Here is what this video looks like:

-Decision/ Action: Once we have a firm confirmation of interest, or if we have sent over a quote to get our customers over the line we would send them a testimonial video like the one below.
+Decision/Action: Once we have a firm confirmation of interest, or if we have sent over a quote to get our customers over the line we would send them a testimonial video like the one below.
 This not only shows an independent testimonial of our work but by being associated with a well known brand we develop instant credibility:

 Wrapping things up

-Creating great video content can seem expensive and daunting.
+Creating great and successful video content can seem expensive and daunting.
 By now, you know that this doesn’t have to be the case.
 All you need to get started is a smartphone and a compelling story.